giacomovittori/giacomovittori.github.io/_pages/about.md

 I was born in 1998 in Orvieto, Umbria, Italy and I earned a Bachelor's degree in Physics (July, 2022) at the University of Perugia, where I started developing an interest in quantum computing while working on the definition of Quantum Blockchains based on Temporal Correlation for the thesis.
-I obtained a Master's degree in Data Science with honors in 2024 from Sapienza University of Rome.
+I obtained a Master's degree in Data Science with honors (October, 2024) from Sapienza University of Rome.
 In my thesis I explored early exit techniques for quantum machine learning algorithms as a method for noise mitigation.
 I am currently a PhD student in Information and Communication Technologies (ICT) at DIET department, working on quantum computing and quantum machine learning.